Table of Contents

-I get a lot of feedback from folks who read my articles but still have trouble picking a bar that is going to be good for everything they plan on doing.
-Bars differ in their features, and for a 7ft bar that looks much like any others, there are a surprising number of tradeoffs built into it that are suited for different types of exercises.
+I get a questions from folks who read my posts but still have trouble picking a bar that is going to be good for everything they plan on doing.
+Bars differ in their features, and for a 7ft bar that looks much like any others, there are a surprising number of tradeoffs built into the design that are suited for different types of exercises.

 So with that in mind, let’s explore what a really good pick for most people would be today for an all-around barbell that is suitable enough for all exercises.